knative/serving/docs/runtime-contract.md

 Platform providers MAY provide a network service to provide introspection and environment information to the running process.
-If the network service is provided, the service SHOULD be an HTTP server with an operator- or provider-define URL schema.
+If the network service is provided, the service SHOULD be an HTTP server with an operator- or provider-defined URL schema.
 If a metadata-service is provided, the schema MUST be documented.
 Sample use cases for such metadata include: